chef-boneyard/netapp_e-cookbook/README.md

     ['netapp']['password'] string
     ['netapp']['fqdn'] string
     ['netapp']['basic_auth'] boolean
+    ['netapp']['asup'] boolean, default is 'true'

+The ASUP option, if set to 'true', will cause a log message to be sent to the proxy.
+This log message will be included in ASUP bundles that are sent back to NetApp, if configured to do so on the proxy application.
+If ASUP is not enabled on the proxy or on the attribute listed above, no log message will be sent to NetApp.

 You can optionally provide the web proxy port and http timeout by providing the attributes port and timeout respectively.